navapbc/template-infra/template-only-docs/set-up-infrastructure-as-code.md

 This doc explains how to set up infrastructure resources that Terraform needs to manage your project's infrastructure.

+## Project setup

+Before you start, first set up your project configuration values in [infra/project-config/main.tf](../infra/project-config/main.tf).
+You'll set values like the project name, project owner, etc. These values will be used in subsequent infra setup steps to namespace resources and add infrastructure tags.

 ## Single account setup

 Follow the instructions in [Set up AWS account](../docs/infra/set-up-aws-account.md) if you want to manage all your resources in a single AWS account (for simple projects or projects that don't need to go to production).